miller-ian/miller-realty/README.md

 Estimated monthly payments will print out to the console on the right-most column of the screen.

+"Monthly payment" is the total amount you will spend on this asset.
+This includes mortgage payment, HOA fee, and estimated property management fee.

 ## Variables

 The monthly payment estimation assumes several variables.
 You can change these depending on your specific situation.